California State Route 92: Route description

+(1) Route 1 near Half Moon Bay to Route 280.

+(2) Route 280 to Route 238 in Hayward.

+Subdivision (b) states that control of the relinquished former eastern segment of Route 92 between near Atherton Street and Mission Boulevard in Hayward is no longer officially part of the state highway system, but the city must still "maintain within its jurisdiction signs directing motorists to the continuation of Route 92 or to the state highway system, as applicable".
+Subdivision (c) also permits the state to relinquish additional segments within Hayward (which occurred in 2017 when the segment from Santa Clara Street to near Atherton Street was also turned over to the city).

 Between Half Moon Bay and Interstate 280, Route 92 winds through the Coast Range as a narrow, mainly undivided two and three lane highway with a switchback turn.
 The east-bound uphill portion was upgraded with a long passing lane.
 Between Interstate 280 and Interstate 880 it is entirely a divided multilane highway, including the toll San Mateo-Hayward Bridge, the longest span across the San Francisco Bay; west of that bridge, Route 92 is carried on twin girder bridges across Seal Slough, which forms the border between the cities of San Mateo and Foster City.
 East of Interstate 880 the route becomes a divided surface street in Hayward, locally known as Jackson Street.

 State Route 92 traverses through significant habitat areas including wetland, California oak woodland, chaparral and grassland.
 In one serpentine soil location near Crystal Springs Reservoir, it passes near one of the only known colonies of the endangered wildflower Pentachaeta bellidiflora and near one of the limited number of colonies of the endangered Eriophyllum latilobum.

 SR 92 is part of the California Freeway and Expressway System, and a small portion near SR 1 as well as the entire portion east of I-280 are part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 92 is eligible for the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.